daveredfern/daveredfern/content/index.md

 During this time I’ve worked on nearly all aspects of creating a successful website including wireframing, user experience, user interface design, and performance driven front-end development.

+> I have worked in the digital field for more than 10 years and can honestly say that **Dave is one of the best designers I have worked with**.
+He has a passion for user centred design and a focus and competence to translate his ideas into fully functioning, accessible user interfaces.
+>
+> —Gareth Joyce, Senior Consultant

 ## How my website works

 In an effort to publish as much as possible, my website [contains articles](/blog/) on everything I find interesting from web design to music and cooking.